solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ?>
 ```

 Congratulations.
-You successfully created an SSL-secured connection with
+An SSL-secured connection with Flexible Server was
-Flexible Server, created a table (DDL), and performed CRUD operations
+demostrated, a table created (DDL), and some CRUD operations performed
 against that table (DML).

 # Connect and query Azure Database for MySQL using Python